What is AC Balance in TIG Welding? (Correct Settings)

 - You can also do that when you have oxide residues you cannot remove after cleaning the joint.

 If you weld critical joints, you should perfectly remove the oxidation and follow the proper safety practices.
-It’s the only way to get an aluminum joint with the best strength and ductility.
+It’s the only way to get a joint with the best strength and ductility.

 Other situations when you can increase the cleaning action are: